 Putting it all together

-Here’s how I verify all my slaves are in sync with the master:
+Here’s how I verify all my replicas are in sync with the master:

-- Do a low-impact, fast checksum across all the slaves, measuring slave lag but not locking or waiting for the master.
+- Do a low-impact, fast checksum across all the replicas, measuring replica lag but not locking or waiting for the master.
 Most tables are probably not being updated during this process, so even if I don’t measure them at the same position in the binlog, they’re probably still identical.

-- From this list of tables I eliminate ones that checked out okay, and special-case tables I don’t want to be identical on the slave.
+- From this list of tables I eliminate ones that checked out okay, and special-case tables I don’t want to be identical on the replica.